extrel-hg/euver/enduserversioning.md

 4. A feature is defined as a distinct, self-contained functionality or content available to the end user.
 5. A feature tweak is defined as a minor modification to a single feature, that does not change its core functionality.
 6. A feature system is defined as a collection of interconnected features that function together and rely on each other to form a cohesive unit.
+7. Previous version is defined as a version with the highest precedence, that is still lower than the version that is being talked about.
+8. Next version is defined as a version with the lowest precedence, that is still higher than the version that is being talked about.
+* Example: given the versions A1.0.0, A2.0.0, A3.0.0, the next version of A2.0.0 is A3.0.0, and the previous version of A2.0.0 is A1.0.0.

 # Specification